Royal Shakespeare Company

 Michael Leibert, the heart and soul of the Berkeley Rep, brilliant director of American scripts and not a bad actor either.
 In Seven Keys to Bald Pate.

 Bob Hirschfeld, perhaps remembered most for his trombone, but also a sweetly moving Stage Manager in Our Town and an all round character actor.
-In The Iceman Cometh
+In The Iceman Cometh.

 Doug Johnson, director, actor, playwright; an intense stage presence that could upstage anyone but never did because he was so good.
 In Arsenic and Old Lace.